tigergraph/ecosys/demos/guru_scripts/docker/README.md

 1. pull the latesst version, only do this step in shell if you upgrade your docker image

-        docker pull docker.tigergraph.com/tigergraph:latest
+        docker pull tigergraph/tigergraph:latest
     > Note: replace "latest" with specific version number if a dedicated version of TigerGraph is to be used.
-E.g. If you want to get 3.0.5 version, the following would be the URL. docker pull docker.tigergraph.com/tigergraph:3.0.5
+E.g. If you want to get 3.6.0 version, the following would be the URL. docker pull tigergraph/tigergraph:3.6.0
+    > Note: to use the legacy versions, use docker.tigergraph.com/tigergraph:<version>
-    > Note: to use the legacy developer editions, use docker.tigergraph.com/tigergraph-dev:latest or docker.tigergraph.com/tigergraph-dev:<version> instead
+    >       to use the legacy developer edition images, use docker.tigergraph.com/tigergraph-dev:latest or docker.tigergraph.com/tigergraph-dev:<version> instead

 1. stop and remove existing container in shell only if an old version is being used